Sangamon Mass Transit District: Cash fare, transfers and passes

 Regular bus fare is $1.25 for anyone age five or over.
-Fare for the suburban routes is $1 if boarding outside Springfield.
 Up to two children under the age of four are permitted on the buses free of charge with an adult.
 More than two children under this age will cost an additional 60 cents.
 For senior citizens, disabled persons, or Medicare card holders, fare is 60 cents with proof of such status.
 Senior citizens and disabled persons enrolled in the Benefit Access program can procure a photo ID that enables them to ride without paying a fare.
 Transfers between connecting buses are free and available upon request of the driver when fare is initially paid.

-Bus passes are available at area businesses including all Walgreens stores in the city, public, private, and parochial schools, Lincoln Library, and the SMTD home office at 928 S. 9th Street.
+Discount bus passes for students, senior citizens, and disabled people are available at public, private, and parochial schools, Lincoln Library, the local Hy-Vee, and the SMTD home office at 928 S. 9th Street.
+Reloadable fare cards are available at the main office.

-Three different kinds of passes are available, and are color-coded for easy identification.